wlandau/targets-shiny/README.md

 ## About

-This prototype app, demonstrates how to create powerful data analysis tools with Shiny and [`targets`](https://docs.ropensci.org/targets/).
-The app manages multiple pipelines across multiple clients, and it ensures that user storage and background processes persist after logout.
+This prototype app demonstrates how to create powerful data analysis tools with Shiny and [`targets`](https://docs.ropensci.org/targets/).
+It manages multiple pipelines across multiple users, and if deployed to the right infrastructure, it ensures that user storage and background processes persist after logout.
 Because of [`targets`](https://docs.ropensci.org/targets/), subsequent runs skip computationally expensive steps that are already up to date.

 ## Case study